mikz/jsrun/docs/guides/advanced/snapshots.md

 Snapshots let you pre-initialize JavaScript state and reuse it across multiple runtimes.
 Think of them as save points: you load libraries and set up globals once, then create fresh runtimes from that state instantly.

+!!! warning "Experimental Feature"
+    Snapshot support is currently limited and experimental.
+Some advanced features may not work as expected.

 ## Why Use Snapshots?

 Starting a runtime is fast, but loading libraries takes time.
 This becomes a bottleneck in cold-start scenarios where you create many short-lived runtimes: